Probably not just yet. It’s going to take a little more work to bring them to the next stage of the funnel.

 This video also acts as “social proof,” bringing in outsiders to validate your claims about your organization.
 They show that you can fulfill, and in fact have fulfilled, the promises that you’ve been making.

-When prospective donors see this, they know that you’re not just talk and good intentions.
+When prospective donors see this, they know that you’re not just talking and good intentions.
 You’re the real thing.

 Where and how do viewers encounter these videos?
 There are several likely scenarios.